linode/apl-docs/docs/get-started/labs/lab-28.md

 - [Build images](lab-6.md)
 - [Trigger builds](lab-26.md)

+Or you can use public images e.g. `nginx:latest` and `tomcat:latest` for this lab.

 ## Create a workload from the developer catalog

 Go to the list of Builds and add the repository of the `green` build to your clipboard.